-- Logical theory: A logical theory is a set of models that are consistent with and permissible per that logical theory. - Model: A model is a set of structures that are consistent with and permissible interpretations of that model. - Structure: A structure is a set of statements which describe the structure.
-A structure provides context. - Statement: A statement is a proposition, claim, assertion, belief, idea, or fact about or related to the universe of discourse.
-There are four broad categories of statements: - Terms: Terms are statements that define ideas used by the logical theory such as "assets", "liabilities", and "equity". - Associations: Associations (a.k.a. relations) are statements that describe permissible interrelationships between the terms such as "assets is part-of the balance sheet" or "operating expenses is a type-of expense" or "assets = liabilities + equity" or "an asset is a 'debit' and is 'as of' a specific point in time and is always a monetary numeric value". - Rules: Rules (a.k.a. assertions) are statements that describe what tend to be IF...THEN...ELSE types of relationships such as "IF the economic entity is a not-for-profit THEN net assets = assets liabilities; ELSE assets = liabilities + equity" - Facts: Facts are statements about the numbers and words that are provided by an economic entity within their financial report.
+- Associations: Associations are statements that describe permissible interrelationships between the terms such as "assets is part-of the balance sheet" or "operating expenses is a type-of expense" or "assets = liabilities + equity" or "an asset is a 'debit' and is 'as of' a specific point in time and is always a monetary numeric value". - Assertions: Assertions are statements that describe what tend to be IF...THEN...ELSE types of relationships such as "IF the economic entity is a not-for-profit THEN net assets = assets liabilities; ELSE assets = liabilities + equity" - Facts: Facts are statements about the numbers and words that are provided by an economic entity within their financial report.
 For example, "assets for the consolidated legal entity Microsoft as of June 20, 2017 was \$241,086,000,000 expressed in US dollars and rounded to the nearest millions of dollars.